totaljs/jComponent/readme.md

 obj.click();                             // Performs click+touchend event together
-obj.replace(newEl);                      // Replaces current element to new obj.refresh();                           // Refreshes binding to object according to the selector
+obj.replace(newEl);                      // Replaces current element to new obj.refresh();                           // Refreshes binding to object according to the selector obj.make(callback);                      // Executes a callback when the element is attached
 ```

 __Virtualized elements__: